Education in Ancient Greece

 ancient Greeks admired strength.

-on a pot to find out about education
+on a pot to find more about ancient Greek education

 - The Story, Athens & Sparta